Crossing estimates for the Ising model on general s-embeddings: Introduction, main results and perspectives

-In order to apply the aforementioned strategy, one should first ensure the possibility of constructing a \emph{proper} s-embedding associated to the abstract weighted graph $(G,x)$, with faces of $ \Lambda(G)$ delimited by straight segments and no overlaps.
-The existence of proper s-embeddings associated to any weighted finite graph $G$ \textbf{always holds}, without any particular requirement on the combinatorial structure of the the outer face (see Section \ref{sub:explicit-construction}), and it can even be constructed using an \emph{explicit algorithm} coming from \cite{KLRR}.
-For infinite grids, it is still an open question whether one can find a proper full plane picture in the generic case, and this often requires finding a clever solution to the propagation equation \eqref{eq:3-terms} (see the brief discussion at the end of the construction of s-embeddings using a pair of holomorphic function of Section \ref{sub:explicit-construction} that presents a natural condition on the behavior at infinity of solutions to the propagation equation that lead to proper pictures, following \cite[Appendix]{CLR2}).
-We highlight that among the consequences of the current paper, one obtains (see Section \ref{sub:explicit-construction} for a detailed discussions): \begin{itemize} \item An alternative derivation of the RSW property for the FK-Ising model on critical Z-invariant isoradial lattices as in \cite{ChSmi2}.
-Our result extends beyond the scope of the paper of Chelkak and Smirnov, as it allows to replace the bounded angle property by the assumption \ExpFat\,.
-This replacement allows in particular to rederive the RSW property for the FK representation of the quantum Ising model \cite[Section 5]{DCLM-universality} in a more brief manner.
+To apply the aforementioned strategy, one must first ensure the possibility of constructing a \emph{proper} s-embedding associated to the abstract weighted graph $(G,x)$, with faces of $\Lambda(G)$ delimited by straight segments and without overlaps.
+The existence of proper s-embeddings associated to any weighted finite graph $G$ \textbf{always holds}, without any particular requirement on the combinatorial structure of the outer face (see Section \ref{sub:explicit-construction}), and such embeddings can even be constructed using an \emph{explicit algorithm} from \cite{KLRR}.
+For infinite grids, it remains an open question whether one can find a proper full-plane embedding in the generic case; this often requires a careful solution to the propagation equation \eqref{eq:3-terms} (see the brief discussion at the end of the construction of s-embeddings using a pair of holomorphic functions in Section \ref{sub:explicit-construction}, which presents a natural condition on the behavior at infinity of solutions to the propagation equation that lead to proper embeddings, following \cite[Appendix]{CLR2}).
+We highlight that, among the consequences of the current paper (see Section \ref{sub:explicit-construction} for detailed discussion), one obtains: \begin{itemize} \item An alternative derivation of the RSW property for the FK-Ising model on critical Z-invariant isoradial lattices, as in \cite{ChSmi2}.
+Our result extends beyond the scope of Chelkak and Smirnov, as it allows the bounded angle property to be replaced by the assumption \ExpFat.
+This replacement, in particular, allows a more concise derivation of the RSW property for the FK representation of the quantum Ising model \cite[Section 5]{DCLM-universality}.

-\item An alternative derivation of the RSW property for the \emph{massive} Z-invariant model on isoradial grids as in \cite{park-iso}, using the re-embedding procedure of \cite[Section 3.3]{Cim-universality}.
+\item An alternative derivation of the RSW property for the \emph{massive} Z-invariant model on isoradial grids, as in \cite{park-iso}, using the re-embedding procedure of \cite[Section 3.3]{Cim-universality}.